Blog – Posted on Tuesday, Dec 07

 Direct via publishers

-If you can’t find anything on the review sites that peak your interest, you can try approaching publishers and authors directly via email.
+If you can’t find anything on the review sites that pique your interest, you can try approaching publishers and authors directly via email.
 You might already have a specific book in mind, or you can research specific publishers upcoming releases.

 When you send your requests, make sure to include “ARC Request” or “Review Copy Request” and the title of the book in the subject line of the email.
 In the body of the email, show that you’ve done some research into the book and the author and explain why you’d be a good fit to review it — include some links to your own blog and make sure you have recent reviews in the same genre.
 It’s no good applying to review the next big sci-fi hit if so far you’ve only covered period romances.